Have you ever been to a place that underwhelmed you? A place that everyone else loves, but you just didn’t feel the magic?

 We can’t love them all.
 And that’s ok

-In the end, I realised that it’s okay not to love every single destination I visit.
+In the end, I realized that it’s okay not to love every single destination I visit.

 There are endless beautiful destinations in the world, and it’s the contrasts that make traveling so interesting.
 Contrasts work for me!